mmtk/mmtk-core/docs/tutorial/src/mygc/ss/collection.md

 This function is called at the start of a collection.
 It prepares the two spaces in the common plan, flips the definitions for which space is 'to' and which is 'from', then prepares the copyspaces with the new definition.

+Note that we call `set_copy_for_sft_trace()` for both spaces.
+This step is required when using `SFTProcessEdges` to tell the spaces which copy semantic to use for copying.
+For fromspace, we use the `DefaultCopy` semantic, which we have defined earlier in our `CopyConfig`.
+So for objects in fromspace that need to be copied, the policy will use the copy context that binds with `DefaultCopy` (which allocates to the tospace) in the GC worker.
+For tospace, we set its copy semantics to `None`, as we do not expect to copy objects from tospace, and if that ever happens, we will simply panic.

 ### Prepare worker